WWology/disgo-wiki/content/guide/disgo-bot/setting-up-your-bot/main-file.md

     ),
     // Listen to the Ready event in order to know when the bot is connected bot.WithEventListenerFunc(func(e *events.Ready) {
-          fmt.Print("Bot is connected as", e.User.Username)
+          fmt.Println("Bot is connected as", e.User.Username)
     }),
   )
   if err != nil {